Eivind Berggrav: Resistance leader

 Shortly after Easter, 1942, Berggrav was arrested, and Quisling tried to get him indicted, which provoked further public uproar.
 Along with four other members of the Christian Council, Berggrav was initially imprisoned in the Bredtvet concentration camp.
 Berggrav was saved from execution by Theodor Steltzer and Helmuth von Moltke, members of the Kreisau Circle and Schwarze Kapelle.
 Instead, the bishop was placed in solitary confinement at an isolated location in the forests north of Oslo, allowed to see no one but his guards.
-Almost all of the priests of the Church of Norway resigned in protest against the Nazi tyranny, as did teachers a few months later when faced with Quisling's proposal to force Norwegian children to join an organization modeled on the Hitler Youth.
-Since all the clergy of the Church of Norway were also civil servants at the time, this shunning of the orders of the Quisling regime sent a powerful message to Norwegians that tyrants would not be obeyed - no matter what the price.

-With his guards' implicit cooperation, Berggrav often secretly left his hut in Asker to meet with the Norwegian underground.
-Because his face was well known, the bishop often wore disguises, such as a policeman's uniform or thick glasses and a fake mustache.
-In its Christmas 1944 edition, Time magazine put Berggrav on its cover; he thus became one of the relatively few Protestant religious figures to have received this honor.
+After Berggrav's arrest, the confrontation between church and state escalated.
+In the spring of 1942 the bishops gave up their state offices, and a large majority of the pastors of the Church of Norway resigned their posts as state civil servants rather than accept NS control of church life; many teachers similarly refused to implement the new school policy and youth organisation.

+Because clergy were also civil servants, these collective resignations had both practical and symbolic significance and are often seen as a turning point in the church struggle (kirkekampen) during the occupation.

+Some accounts relate that, with the tacit cooperation of his guards, Berggrav was on occasion able to leave his place of confinement in Asker to meet contacts in the Norwegian resistance, sometimes in disguise.
+In December 1944, Time featured Berggrav on its cover in connection with his role in the Norwegian church resistance.